 He hears something.

-It's faint and soft.
+It's faint and soft, but it's there.

 It's calming and wholesome and… and it's becoming clearer…